FirelightWP/easy-fancybox/readme.txt

 == Description ==

-Easy FancyBox-in-a-Box for just about all media links gives you a flexible and aesthetic media lightbox solution for your website.
+Easy FancyBox plugin for WordPress websites gives you a flexible and aesthetic lightbox solution for just about all media links on your website.
 Easy FancyBox uses the packed FancyBox jQuery extension and is WP 3+ Multi-Site compatible.
 After activation you can find a new section **FancyBox** on your **Settings > Media** admin page where you can manage the plugins options.

 **Supports:**